-This policy applies to all customers of Council.
+This policy applies to all persons who interact with Council staff and Aldermen.

 To avoid any doubt, this policy does not apply to Council employees who engage in unreasonable customer conduct in the course of their employment with Council.
+Those matters would be dealt with as a separate disciplinary action.